powsybl/.github/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

 Before you start, we highly recommend that you read the following.
-IT will give you a set of guidelines for your contributions.
+It will give you a set of guidelines for your contributions.

 ## Code of conduct